autodesk-platform-services/aps-tutorial-postman/ModelDerivative_07/instructions/task-3_op2.md

 To generate zone and space information while translating, you must set a few specific options in the request header and the JSON body.
 Generating zone and space information can cause translation time to increase.
 As such, these options must be specified only when you need zone and space information.

-The translation job produces a manifest, which lists all the files that are generated.
-It also reports how far translation has progressed as a percentage, for each derivative listed in the manifest.
+To translate a file, you must create a translation job.
+The job produces a manifest that lists all generated files.
+It also reports the progress of the translation job as a percentage while the translation job is still in progress.

 ## Start a translation job